froukje/de-zoomcamp/week_1_basics_n_setup/notes/notes_week_01.md

 # Terraform
 * What is Terraform?
-	* open source
+	* open source by HashiCorp
-	* used for provisioning infrastructure resources
+	* used for provisioning infrastructure (e.g. virtual machines, storage, networking resources, ...) resources
 	* Provides a consistent CLI workflow to manage hundreds of cloud services
-	* Supports DevOps best practices
+	* Supports DevOps best practices, with IaC approach
 	* Manages configuration files in source control to maintain an ideal provisioning state for testing and production environments
 * What is IaC
 	* Infrastructure-as-code
-	* A framework, that sllows you to build, change, and manage your infrastructure in a safe, consistent and repeatable way by defining resource configurations that you can version, reuse, and share
+	* A framework, that allows you to build, change, and manage your infrastructure in a safe, consistent and repeatable way by defining resource configurations that you can version, reuse, and share
 	* As a git version control, but for infrastructure
 * Some Advantages
 	* Infrastructure lifecycle management